Skip to main content

 Eliminate the Number of Personal Copiers

 Personal copiers encourage employees to print documents without evaluating their importance.
-Having a multi-function printer to serve different departments will help you reduce printing costs, as employees will always question the need to print documents unnecessarily.
+Having a multi-function printer to serve different departments will help reduce printing costs, as employees will always question the need to print documents unnecessarily.

 Initiate a Managed Printer Service Program

-Services that have proved helpful include optimizing green messages on emails demanding recipients to print only if necessary and installing software that prompts the user to input a user code while retrieving their prints.
+Services that have proved helpful include optimizing green messages on emails, demanding recipients to print only if necessary, and installing software that prompts the user to input a user code while retrieving their prints.

 New call-to-action